Investing in the Right Women's Coat for the UK

 The Tailored Blazer-Coat

 Halfway between a blazer and a formal coat, the tailored longline blazer-coat is one of the UK's most fashionable outerwear choices.
 In a check, houndstooth, or solid neutral, it works over everything from jeans to office wear.
-It provides less warmth than a wool coat but more style impact, and it's a particularly strong choice for the shoulder seasons — late September to November and March to April.
+It provides less warmth than a wool coat but more style impact, and is a strong choice for the shoulder seasons — late September to November and March to April.

 The Leather Jacket